 Innovation School Fellows

-Exact deadlines for the 2019 application cycle are not yet available, but Statements of Intent are usually due the first week of January for consideration in the sixth cohort of Innovation School Fellows.
+Exact deadlines for the 2019 application cycle are not yet available, but Statements of Intent are due around the first week of January for consideration in the sixth cohort of Innovation School Fellows.
 After review, select candidates will then be invited to submit a Full Application in early February.
 The Mind Trust will conduct initial interviews during the second half of February.

 You can preview the Statement of Intent and the Full Application, though applications must be submitted through the application portal.
 Fellowships are awarded in close partnership with IPS after a final interview with a selection committee of distinguished local and national education leaders.